EnhancedNetwork/TOHE-Docs/AboutUs.md

 <details>
 <summary><b><font color=gray>About</font></b></summary>

 Used to use names like "Huier" and "天寸梦初".
 KPD, NiKoCat, Commandf1 are my friends.
 I love programming and animation as well as games like Honkai: StarRail, Among Us, Minecraft and others.
 I'm learning C# because of Modding, but I've also been into Java, TS, PYTHON, GO, RUST but I haven't learned it yet.
 Has worked on SChinese translations for TownOfHost.
 In the spring of 2023 I met TOHE and KPD and contributed some code.
-Currently, like KPD, I am not involved in development.
 I have accounts on X, YouTube, TikTok but I'm not online often, I'm mainly active on Chinese apps!
+Currently not involved in development.
 </details>

 ---